cgspeck/X-Touch-Mini-FS2020-TemplateMaker/README.md

 ## Current limitations

-- only processes values for layer a (since this is all I use)
+- only processes values for Layer A (since this is all I use)
-- file watch not implemented

 PRs are welcomed.